F-center: Single vacancy F center

 Sometimes the F center might acquire an additional electron, making the F center negatively charged, such that it is called an F− center.
-Similarly, when the F center misses an electron, when it is ionised, it will be an F+ center.
+Similarly, an F center missing an electron is an F+ center.

 It is also possible to have a -2e charged anion, needing 2 electrons to form an F center.
 Adding or taking away an electron will make it an F− or F+ center respectively according to the convention.

-Another type of a single vacancy F center is the FA center which consists of an F center with one neighbouring positive ion replaced by a positive ion of a different kind.
+Another type of a single vacancy F center is the FA center which consists of an F center with one neighboring positive ion replaced by a positive ion of a different kind.
 These FA centers are divided into two groups, FA(I) and FA(II) depending on the type of replacement ion.
 FA(I) centers have similar properties as regular F centers, whereas FA(II) centers cause two potential wells to form in the excited state due to the repositioning of a halide ion.
-Similar to the FA is the FB center, which consists of an F center with two neighbouring positive ions replaced by a positive ion of a different kind.
-The FB centers are also divided into two groups, FB(I) and FB(II), with similar behaviour to the FA(I) and FA(II) centers.
+Similar to the FA is the FB center, which consists of an F center with two neighboring positive ions replaced by a positive ion of a different kind.
+FB centers are also divided into two groups, FB(I) and FB(II), with similar behavior to the FA(I) and FA(II) centers.
 Due to the statistical nature of the distribution of impurity ions, FB centers are much more rare than FA centers.

 Complex F center

-Combinations of neighbouring F centers due to neighbouring anion vacancies will be called, for two and three neighbours respectively, F2 and F3 centers.
-Larger aggregates of F centers is certainly possible, but the details of its behaviour are yet unknown.
+Combinations of neighboring F centers due to neighboring anion vacancies will be called, for two and three neighbors respectively, F2 and F3 centers.
+Larger aggregates of F centers is certainly possible, but the details of its behavior are yet unknown.

-An F2 center can also be ionised, and form an F2+ center.
+An F2 center can also be ionized, and form an F2+ center.
 When this type is found next to a cation impurity, this is an (F2+)A center.